Arthur1Timmermans/portofolio/raw/readme.txt

 in this folder, all raw data-files are stored.
 Currently, there are no old versions, so therefor al versions within this raw folder are the most recent version.
 The data in this folder:

-- 007_dengue.csv: dengue fever cases across different countries: used for "SQL chapter"
+- 007_dengue.csv: dengue fever cases across different countries: used for "SQL chapter".
+The data was downlaoded from: (https://github.com/DataScienceILC/tlsc-dsfb26v-20_workflows)

-- 007_flu.csv: flu cases across different countries "SQL chapter"
+- 007_flu.csv: flu cases across different countries "SQL chapter".
+The data was downloaded from: (https://github.com/DataScienceILC/tlsc-dsfb26v-20_workflows)

 - CE.LIQ.FLOW.062_Tidydata.xlsx: data from an experiment conducted by by J. Louter (INT/ILC).In this experiment, the influence of 3 substances on the growth of C. Elegans is tested.
 Used for "loading, sorting and visualising data"

 - coefs with city covariates cleaned: data about rusian votes across cities. used for "reproducability"

 - n_precincts_all.csv: provides data for city ID's. used for "reproducability"

 - table_assignment1.2.xlsx: table with repita criteria for reviewing articles.
 Used for "reproducability"

 - data_covid19_cases.csv: provides information about the spread and deathrate of covid19 cases.
 Used for "parameterization"